Some parents are looking for basic guidance or ideas for how

 Family-centred practice is one way of helping families make their own decisions.

 Family-centred practice is when service providers work in partnership with families to reach goals.
 Families get the information and tools they need so they can manage some issues themselves.
 Family-centred practice works across a wide range of human services.

 Some of the things to aim for if you’re interested in providing family-centred practice are:

 - being sensitive and responsive to all different kinds of families, including those from socioeconomically, culturally and linguistically diverse backgrounds

 - being flexible in how you provide services, thinking about what’s most useful to the particular family you’re working with

-- acknowledging and respecting that parents are the experts about their child and their family circumstances
+- acknowledging and respecting that parents are the experts about their children and their family circumstances

 - giving families the information they need to make informed choices

-- helping families get in touch with informal, community, and formal supports and resources, rather than relying solely on formal resources
+- helping families get in touch with informal or community supports and resources, rather than relying solely on formal resources

 - forming strong links with other mainstream and specialist child and family services to make sure you know where to point families when they need help.